JuliaComputing/QuanserInterface.jl/README.md

 ## Installation

+1. Install the hardware-in-the-loop (HIL) interface from here https://github.com/quanser/hil_sdk_linux_x86_64 (change linux to what's appropriate for your system)
-Install Quanser python packages as described [here](https://docs.quanser.com/quarc/documentation/python/installation.html)
+2. To use the `PythonBackend` Install Quanser python packages as described [here](https://docs.quanser.com/quarc/documentation/python/installation.html)
+3. To use the C backend, implement the C backend